 For each publication, give a complete literature reference, indicating the authors and the title of the article or publication as well as the publisher.
 Please number the list of publications and clearly indicate the five most important publications for the position / research plan.

 At the University of Helsinki, teaching skills are assessed when recruiting teaching and research staff, as well as when applying for the title of docent.
 Teaching skills are assessed as a whole, taking into account

 The assessment encompasses both the teaching merits and qualifications described on the electronic form provided for this purpose and the public demonstration of teaching skills.
 A five-step scale, in which the grade ‘good’ represents the intermediate level (Regulations on Degrees and the Protection of Students’ Rights, section 37), is used for the assessment.
 The assessment of teaching skills is governed by the Regulations of the University of Helsinki and by a rector’s decision (HY/8046/00.00.06.00/2022) on the practices for the assessment of teaching skills at the University of Helsinki.

 In accordance with the Regulations and the rector’s decision, the minimum requirements for teaching skills vary between positions.
 This will be taken into account when assessing teaching skills and their sufficiency in relation to the position to be filled.

 As part of an application process, applicants will be asked to complete an electronic form outlining their teaching qualifications and merits in specific areas.
 As the assessment of these qualifications and merits is based on the responses given on the form, please answer each question carefully.
-The overall assessment of teaching qualifications and merits focuses on the following areas:
+And acquaint yourself with the evaluation matrix before filling out the e-form.